anchorpipe/anchorpipe/apps/docs/DEPLOYMENT.md

 When a pull request is opened or updated:

-- A preview deployment is automatically created
+- A preview deployment is automatically created (separate from production)
 - A comment is added to the PR with the preview URL
 - The preview URL is updated when new commits are pushed
 - Preview deployments are automatically cleaned up when the PR is closed
+- **Preview deployments never affect your production site**

+**To disable preview deployments:**

+1. Go to Vercel project settings → **Settings** → **Git**
+2. Under **Preview Deployments**, disable them
+3. Note: This means reviewers won't be able to preview documentation changes before merging

 ## Manual Deployment